When any three solutions are independent: Introduction

 where $P\in k[X_0,\dots,X_n]$ is irreducible.
 For each $m\geq 1$, consider the following condition: \begin{itemize} \item[$(C_m)$] For any $m$ distinct solutions $a_1,\dots,a_m\notin k^{\alg}$ of~(\ref{ode}), the sequence

-is algebraically independent over $k$. \end{itemize} In~\cite{nmdeg}, as a byproduct of working on a related problem, we showed that as long as $n>1$, one always has $(C_{n+2})\implies(C_m)$ for all $m$.
+is algebraically independent over $k$. \end{itemize} In~\cite{nmdeg}, as a byproduct of working on a related problem, the first and third authors showed that as long as $n>1$, one always has $(C_{n+2})\implies(C_m)$ for all $m$.
 We can now do much better: